 1. Neal talked about the importance of projecting calm.
 When dealing with someone who is being difficult or irrational, how do you stay calm?

-2. What was your favorite of Neal's 15 tips, why, and how can you apply?
+2. What was your favorite of Neal's 15 tips, and why, and how can you apply them?